sacarlson/stellar_utility/multi-sign-server/readme.md

   * Values returned:
     * same as get_offers bellow

-##get_offers: look up all offers that match given search params
+##get_offers: look up all offers in offers table that match given search params
  * note: revised replacement for "get_offerid"
   * Values sent:
     * sellerid: optional, if set all orders that match this will be ignored to filter out looking at your own orders